gered/SyntaxHighlightingThemes/Eclipse/README.md

 ## Known Issues

 * The Dark Juno theme is unfortunately not perfect due to limitations in the CSS styling support in Eclipse.
 Specifically, certain SWT controls like scrollbars and table/grid headers cannot be styled and will render as per the OS's default styling.
+* Use of a CTabItem:hover CSS selector doesn't work as one would expect, and as a result, hovering over tabs makes them appear with a default white/gray background.
 * There is a somewhat annoying 2px gray/white border line at the top of some tabs / editing windows.
 This ***can*** be styled, but there doesn't appear to be a unique CSS class/id for it, making it difficult to style without affecting something else in the process.
 * The text on the Perspective switching toolbar is unfortunately too dark.
 I can't seem to style this any better ???
 * Some text on the bottom status line (e.g. the column/line indicator) doesn't seem to stick to the color style applied to it.
 There might be some way to get around this. ??